Perspective | At a perilous time, the Toronto International Film Festival captured the zeitgeist

 With awards-season players like Netflix, A24 and major distributors sitting out festivals, this TIFF lineup didn’t produce the kind of post-event buzz that can catapult a little-known Cinderella all the way to the Oscar ball.
-But the latest festival still managed to capture the zeitgeist, not only in a blessedly frictionless online delivery system, but in films that reflected the current era in urgent and affecting ways.
+But the latest festival still managed to capture the zeitgeist, not only in a blessedly frictionless online delivery system, but also in films that reflected the current era in urgent and affecting ways.

 By far the most of-the-moment selection this year was the world premiere of “76 Days,” a riveting documentary filmed during the shutdown in Wuhan, China, where the coronavirus first erupted.
 Directed by Hao Wu, Weixi Chen and Anonymous — a reporter who gathered hospital footage at great personal risk — this astonishingly candid and deeply wrenching portrait of death, suffering and compassion is the first movie of its kind to emerge from China.
-The high stakes depicted in “76 Days” are mirrored by the making of the film itself: Due to that country’s extreme measures of controlling the narrative around the virus, press representatives asked that journalists refrain from prematurely revealing details in the film that could put its creative team in danger.
+The high stakes depicted in “76 Days” are mirrored by the making of the film itself: Due to that country’s extreme measures of controlling the narrative around the virus, press representatives asked that journalists refrain from prematurely revealing details in the film that could negatively impact its creative team.

 If watching “76 Days” in a state of semi-isolation at home felt like art and reality colliding, other movies resonated in different ways.
 Toronto’s opening-night offering, the adroitly constructed Spike Lee documentary “David Byrne’s American Utopia,” was filmed during the eponymous Broadway show, which closed in February.
 (Byrne has announced plans for the show to return this fall.)